Spousal Support and Alimony

 - Lump sum alimony: A judge may order a support award in one lump payment.
 The ex-spouses may also decide on a lump sum instead of monthly payments.

 How the Amount of Alimony is Determined

-The Uniform Marriage and Divorce Act, on which many states' spousal support statutes are based, recommends that courts consider the following factors in making decisions about alimony awards:
+The Uniform Marriage and Divorce Act, on which many states' spousal support statutes are based, recommends that courts look at the following factors when deciding on alimony awards:

-- The length of time the recipient would need for education or training to become self-sufficient;
+- The length of time the recipient would need for education or training to become self-sufficient

-- The couple's standard of living during the marriage;
+- The couple's standard of living during the marriage

-- The length of the marriage; and
+- The length of the marriage

 How Long Must Alimony Be Paid?

 Spousal support may be court-ordered for a set period of time, or it may be for the longer term.
 This is especially true if a spouse is older, disabled, or ill.
 If the divorce decree doesn't specify a spousal support termination date, payments must continue until the court orders otherwise.

 There has been an increase in judges ordering rehabilitative alimony.
 This form of support only continues for as long as necessary for the recipient spouse to receive training to become self-supporting.

 Most awards end if the receiving spouse remarries.
 Sometimes it ends when they begin to cohabitate with someone else.

 Spousal support can end when the payer dies, although that isn't necessarily automatic.
 In cases where the recipient spouse is unlikely to become gainfully employed due to age or health considerations, the court may order support from the payer's estate or life insurance proceeds.